Shipping by Ship – Factory Direct – What to Expect

 4) Your wheels are sent to the container ship at the same time you get pictures.

 5) A few days later the wheels are loaded onto the container ship.
-A UPS or FedEx tracking code is generated at this time and sent to you.
+A UPS or FedEx tracking code is generated a few days afterwards and sent to you.
 When you look to track the package on the UPS or FedEx website, it will not be live.
 It will be pending / inactive until it is processed at the destination port and picked up by UPS or FedEx in the U.S.

 6) Wait for the container ship to travel to the Port of Los Angeles (America’s #1 container port).
 You can refresh the specific UPS or FedEx tracking code website all you want to check when it arrives there.
 The tracking code will go live / active upon arrival.
 We suggest checking only once per week and more frequently on week #4 after first receiving the code.
 We have no more information than you during this time.
 We have no better answer than, “It’s on a boat headed to you currently.
 Please check / refresh your tracking code” if you were to ask where the package is.
 The easy way to endure this time is to forget you bought wheels in the first place and then be surprised when they show up.
 A watched pot never boils, as they say.
 They WILL arrive.
 It is also this stage which varies in time.
 It can take a few more weeks for the ship to do its thing.
 There is nothing we can do to make this time any faster.
 You can buy Shipping by Air for a ton more money at checkout.
 That makes this time 15 days on average.